-ZAMANSKY & ASSOCIATES INVESTIGATES HYPED SALES OF EUROPEAN DEBT
+ZAMANSKY LLC INVESTIGATES HYPED SALES OF EUROPEAN DEBT

 The complaints involve a standard industry practice.
 When marketing a bond sale, banks offer would-be investors informal hints about how much demand there is for the debt, according to bankers and investors.
 That guidance influences the size of the orders that investors place.
 If there is heavy demand for a certain bond, investors generally enlarge their bids to ensure they get at least a piece of the action.
 Some banks and investors have complained to the ICMA that banks selling debt claimed there was greater demand for certain deals than there really was.
 Investors bought many more bonds than they had planned because they were led to believe they needed to place big orders or miss out, according to numerous banks and industry officials.